pharo-project/pharo-changelogs/Pharo70ChangeLogs.md

 As the complete list of fixed issues is too large to be placed here, you can review it on [the FogBugz issue tracker](https://pharo.fogbugz.com) (requires an account).

 ## Revolutionary kernel changes
-- Pharo is now bootstrapped
+- Pharo is now bootstrapped from source of the core
 - Modular stateful traits
 - Traits flattening in kernel packages
 - New sources file for every bootstrapped version, empty changes